ChenfuShi/epigenomics_2020_website/content/homepage/introduction.md

 header_menu: True
 ---

-### Welcome
+## Welcome
-This website describes the results from our preprint available on [BioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.05.973271v2).
+This website summarizes the main results from our preprint available on [BioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.05.973271v2).

 It was written by Chenfu Shi as an addition to the poster presented at the Wellcome Epigenomics of Common Diseases 2020 online conference to make our results clearer and more accessible.